cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/create-waiting-room/create-waiting-room-dashboard/index.md

 ---
-title: Create a Waiting Room using the Cloudflare dashboard
+title: Create a Waiting Room in the dashboard
-alwaysopen: false
-weight: 250
-hidden: false
+order: 0
+pcx-content-type: how to
 ---

 # Create a Waiting Room via the Cloudflare dashboard